Campus Policies

 Jewelry will not be worn.

-Tongue rings, lip rings, eyebrow rings, ear gauges, or nose rings are not permitted
+Tongue rings, lip rings, eyebrow rings, ear gauges, or nose rings are not permitted.
+No spacers or bandages allowed.

 Tattoos may not create a distraction to the learning environment.

-All items worn in hair (elastics, bobbi pins, etc.) should be solid white, black, gray, navy, or brown.
+All items worn in hair (elastics, bobby pins, etc.) should be solid black, brown, gray, navy, or white.

 **Gang-related dress code violations will result in disciplinary action.